MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

 In the following sections, we assume:

 - the MicroEJ Java application is based in MicroUI 2.x, MWT 2.x and Widget 2.x
-- the MicroEJ platform has a display interface and a touch controller (using the MicroUI EventGenerator for Pointer)
+- the MicroEJ platform has a display interface and a touch controller (using the MicroUI EventGenerator for Pointer).

 Overview
 --------